 Real love is an attitude of mind, not a mere feeling.
 It is a holy determination to will and to do the best for someone (above all to God, and then to our neighbour).

-Agape-love carries the idea of loving someone even when they are unworthy of that love (not that God is ever unworthy of such love!).
+Agape-love carries the idea of loving someone even when they are unworthy of that love—not that God is ever unworthy of such love!

 We Christians all mourn that we so often show little of this love.
 We all need more of this love.
 And we all need to manifest more of this love.
 So, we must be persistent in praying to God for more and more of it!
-And God shall pour into your heart that agape-love by his Holy Spirit (see Romans 5:5).
+And God shall pour into your heart that agape-love by his Holy Spirit (see Romans 5.5).

-The apostle continues, “For if these things be in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ” (2 Peter 1:8).
+Let us be always adding more agape-love to these other marks of grace which the apostle Peter here commands us to add to our faith.
+Peter concludes, “For if these things,” his seven marks of grace, “be in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ” (2 Peter 1.8).

-John is sometimes referred to as the apostle of agape-love, because he writes much about it in his Gospel and his epistles. ↩︎
+John is sometimes referred to as the apostle of agape-love, because he writes much about it in his Gospel and his Epistles. ↩︎